nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `delete INDEX`

-* INDEX is entry number INDEX in the expense list displayed with `list' command, following base-1 indexing.
+* INDEX is entry number INDEX in the expense list displayed with `list` command, following base-1 indexing.
 * Will display `Invalid expense index.
 Please try again.` if INDEX is greater than number of items in the list.

 Example of usage: